MBA Counselling: What Does It Mean for Graduates?

 The term refers to two different forms of guidance that overlap but are distinct.
 The first type is career counselling for MBA aspirants, which focuses on whether an MBA is the right decision, what specialization best suits a candidate's strengths, and what degree program type best suits their needs.
 The second is admission counselling, which focuses on helping the student prepare, position, and submit a competitive application form to a specific program or a shortlist of programs.

-An effective MBA counsellor combines both.
-Counsellors who only help with application forms without addressing whether the target programs actually lead to the candidate's desired career outcomes are solving the wrong problem.
-Similarly, a counsellor who only talks about career direction without helping the candidate convey this clarity in their application process leaves the most consequential work unfinished.
+A good MBA counsellor is one who integrates the two.
+Counsellors who merely assist with application forms without considering whether the target programs actually lead to the candidate's desired career outcomes are addressing the wrong issue.
+Equally, a counsellor who merely discusses career direction without assisting the candidate to express this clarity in his application process leaves the work that has the most impact unfinished.

 Why Is MBA Counselling Important?